hacks-guide/Guide_Panda/_pages/A9LH-to-B9S.md

 <div class="notice--info">{{ notice-6 | markdownify }}</div>

 {% capture notice-11 %}
-**Updating your PANDA / SNAKE using a CSU is only safe for Luma3DS version 6.6 (commit 0b16d88) and above!**
+**Updating your PANDA using a CSU is only safe for Luma3DS version 6.6 (commit 0b16d88) and above!**
-**Attempting to update your PANDA / SNAKE using a CSU on any lower Luma3DS version will BRICK your device!**
+**Attempting to update your PANDA using a CSU on any lower Luma3DS version will overwrite your B9S installation!**
 {% endcapture %}

 <div class="notice--danger">{{ notice-11 | markdownify }}</div>